TonyPhipps/SIEM/Incident-Response-Plan.md

 Incident Responders should collaborate with security and product administrators in advance in any incidents to identify data sources that can aid in detection, investigation, and response efforts.
 Incident Responders should seek to understand what types of information each data source may record and identify data/logging relationships that could offer secondary sources of logs.

+Consider the following actions likely to arise when investigating or responding to an incident and who the best point(s) of contact are for each:
+- Taking a server or service offline or isolating it
+- Taking a workstation offline or isolating it
+- Making changes in Active Directory or other LDAPs
+- Retrieving or deleting a file on a workstation, server, NAS, cloud storage, etc.
+- Performing initial triage/data collection on an endpoint with administrative account locally or remotely
+- Physically quarantine, collect, and/or ship a physical system or its hard drives
+- Acquire and deliver a system image
+- Block or redirect an IP address or domain
+- Remove sensitive/confidential information
+- Activities listed under Containment section

 ### Safeguarding Information